Nil by Mouth (film): Production

 This was EuropaCorp's first official production.
 The film depicts the environment Oldman witnessed growing up on a council estate in South East London.
 Oldman's sister Laila Morse plays Janet and his mother voices a song in the film.
 The title is a UK medical instruction (literally "nothing by mouth"), meaning that a patient must not take food or water.
 The score was composed by Eric Clapton.

 The film features the word "cunt" 82 times, more than any other film in history.
-It also features 428 uses of the word "fuck" and its derivatives, more than any film at the time until Summer of Sam surpassed it two years later, but it remains the highest-ranked (as of 2019) with regards to the average number of utterances per minute of running time, with 3.34 / min (leaving aside Swearnet: The Movie, which is more of a concept movie revolving around that very theme, and Fuck, a documentary about the word in question).
+It also features 428 uses of the word "fuck" and its derivatives, more than any film at the time until Summer of Sam surpassed it two years later, but it remains the highest-ranked (as of 2019) with regard to the average number of utterances per minute of running time, with 3.34 / min (leaving aside Swearnet: The Movie, which is more of a concept movie revolving around that very theme, and Fuck, a documentary about the word in question).

-20th Century Fox picked up distribution rights to the film in the United Kingdom.
-Sony Pictures Classics acquired the North American and some foreign distribution rights to the film with Columbia TriStar Film Distributors International releasing the film in all other territories.

 Reception

 The film received generally positive reviews.
+Metacritic, which uses a weighted average, assigned the a score of 76 out of 100, based on 20 critics, indicating "generally favorable" reviews.

-Roger Ebert awarded the film 3.5 out of 4, writing: "The film's portrait of street life in South London is unflinching and observant."
+Roger Ebert awarded Nil by Mouth 3.5 out of 4, writing: "The film's portrait of street life in South London is unflinching and observant."
 Reviewing the film for its 25th anniversary, the Guardian critic Peter Bradshaw gave it five out of five, praising its performances and "pure invention, energy and seriousness".

-The film grossed £142,200 ($230,364) from 61 screens in its opening weekend in the United Kingdom, placing 10th at the UK box office.
+It grossed £142,200 ($230,364) from 61 screens in its opening weekend in the United Kingdom, placing 10th at the UK box office.
 It grossed a total of $266,130 from 18 theatres in the United States and Canada.